 This post is part one in a series on the features, knowledge and insight that came out of our “Practitioner Love” hackathon in mid-February.
 What do we mean by “Practitioner”?
 If you’re a writer, editor, marketer content creator or non-technical user of Contentful –– that’s you!

 Organizing a collection of thousands of images can be daunting and time-intensive.
-If you or your team members haven’t taken the time to organize your images by adding detailed titles and meta-descriptions, that disorder can eat up your time.
+If you or your team members haven’t taken the time to organize your images by tagging, adding detailed titles and meta-descriptions, that disorder can eat up your time.
 Every new blog post turns into a game of hide-and-seek as you scroll and scroll, trying to find your feature image, or that infographic your designer dropped into the library.
 But it doesn’t have to be this way.
 Organizing, and finding your images, can take seconds, making your content operations workflow a whole lot smoother.

 With Contentful, all media is organized under a single section of the web app.
-It’s a whole lot easier that searching multiple CMSes for your content; everything is curated and stored in a single authoring hub, ready to be used and distributed to any platform.
+It’s a whole lot easier than searching multiple CMSes for your content; everything is curated and stored in a single authoring hub, ready to be used and distributed to any platform.

 But even the most straightforward storage solution can become messy when teams don’t have standardized or consistent naming systems, or don’t describe images in the required fields.
 Ever uploaded a picture for a blog post and filled in the necessary fields with nonsense or a quick, but incomplete, description?
 Be honest, of course you have!

 This gets more complex when image metadata is needed to enable SEO or accessibility.
 It’s why Contentful recommends wrapping images in a custom content type, as this allows full customization of metadata fields based on the project.
 When you follow this approach, two representations of each image exist, and proper library organization becomes vital.